Evanfeenstra/helix/README.md

 IOTA_PROVIDER = ***

-# these are if you want to connect to a separate MQTT broker
+# these are optional, for connecting to a separate MQTT broker
 MQTT_URL = ***
 MQTT_USERNAME = ***
 MQTT_PASSWORD = ***